-The consumption of alcohol and drugs is a major public health concern worldwide [4, 5].
-Whilst there is significant variation in consumption levels globally, alcohol and drug misuse has been rising over recent decades in many developing countries, with most high income countries experiencing the greatest burden [5].
-As well as contributing to over 200 types of diseases, many fatalities are attributable to alcohol [5, 6].
-Indeed, alcohol represents the sixth leading cause of morbidity and premature death, with 5.9% of all deaths being attributed to alcohol worldwide [5] and a further 0.4% of deaths being attributed to illicit drug dependence [7].
-As well as being a significant risk to the individual users, alcohol and drug misuse has been found to be harmful to many people who do not misuse substances ('affected others'), with alcohol having the largest adverse impact [8].
-In addition to health effects, there are numerous social risks associated with alcohol and drug misuse including family disruption and deprivation [9], violent and anti-social behaviour [10] and interpersonal violence [11].
-Alcohol and drug misuse may lead to dependence and associated consequences for health, social stigma [12] and social exclusion [11].
+The consumption of alcohol and drugs is a major public health concern worldwide [1, 2].
+Whilst there is significant variation in consumption levels globally, alcohol and drug misuse has been rising over recent decades in many developing countries, with most high income countries experiencing the greatest burden [2].
+As well as contributing to over 200 types of diseases, many fatalities are attributable to alcohol [2, 3].
+Indeed, alcohol represents the sixth leading cause of morbidity and premature death, with 5.9% of all deaths being attributed to alcohol worldwide [2] and a further 0.4% of deaths being attributed to illicit drug dependence [4].
+As well as being a significant risk to the individual users, alcohol and drug misuse has been found to be harmful to many people who do not misuse substances ('affected others'), with alcohol having the largest adverse impact [5].
+In addition to health effects, there are numerous social risks associated with alcohol and drug misuse including family disruption and deprivation [6], violent and anti-social behaviour [7] and interpersonal violence [8].
+Alcohol and drug misuse may lead to dependence and associated consequences for health, social stigma [9] and social exclusion [8].

 Children are particularly vulnerable to the effects of parental substance misuse.
-It has been estimated that 162,000 children in England may live with a dependent opiate using parent [13]2.
-Over half (105,780) of the total 197,110 adults receiving drug treatment during 2011-12 are reported to be either parents or to be living with children [14].
-More recent estimates using National Drug Treatment Monitoring Services (NDTMS) for 2014-2015 report that of the 595,131 alcohol dependent adults England, there are likely to be 120,419 alcohol dependent parents who have children living with them equating to between 189,119 and 207,617 children [15].
+It has been estimated that 162,000 children in England may live with a dependent opiate using parent [10]2.
+Over half (105,780) of the total 197,110 adults receiving drug treatment during 2011-12 are reported to be either parents or to be living with children [11].
+More recent estimates using National Drug Treatment Monitoring Services (NDTMS) for 2014-2015 report that of the 595,131 alcohol dependent adults in England, there are likely to be 120,419 alcohol dependent parents who have children living with them equating to between 189,119 and 207,617 children [12].
 Much of the available estimates of parental substance misuse are based on such treatment cohorts, an approach which is likely to underestimate the numbers of parents whose misuse of substances may present a risk to their children.
+Under-reporting can occur due to parents wishing to portray themselves as a 'good' parent [13] or for fear of negative consequences of disclosure [14], as well as sensitivity to stigma; all of which pose a barrier for one or both parents in accessing treatment services.
+Moreover, these NDTMS estimates do not include non-dependent substance misusing parents, who may not access alcohol and drug services because they do not feel their level of use warrants formal treatment [15].
+The prevalence of non-dependent substance misuse is likely to be higher than that of dependent substance using parents; a pattern that is found in other substance misusing populations [16].
+As such, the number of children in the UK who are significantly affected by parental substance misuse is also likely to greatly exceed current estimates.